washington-state-archives/batch-that/README.md

 Applying auto crop, deskew, enhance, sharpen, and trim with BatchThat we now have an image that is displayed below.
 We believe this is a large improvement over the initial image and it took little work for our software to create this for us.

 ![Initial Document](https://raw.githubusercontent.com/washington-state-archives/batch-that/master/batch-that-finished.png)

+## Sounds cool!
+Where can I download BatchThat?
+The compliled binaries for BatchThat are currently available from here: https://github.com/washington-state-archives/batch-that/blob/master/Releases/BatchThat.zip